-- Based on leases signed as of June 30, 2013. - Represents gross monthly base rent under leases commenced as of June 30, 2013, multiplied by twelve.
+- 1) Based on leases signed as of June 30, 2013. - 2) Represents gross monthly base rent under leases commenced as of June 30, 2013, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Total abatements for the twelve months ended June 30, 2013, were approximately \$11.8 million.
-Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, which may be estimated as - of such date.
-Annualized Rent for certain office properties includes rent attributable to retail and parking.

-Represents gross monthly contractual rent under parking and retail (1010 8th Street Parking Garage & Retail and 2353 Webster Parking Garage) leases commenced as of June 30, 2013, multiplied by twelve.
+Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent.
+Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent.
+This conversion increased annualized rent by \$8.3 million, which is estimated based on reimbursements for the month of June 2013, multiplied by twelve.
+Annualized Rent for certain office properties includes rent attributable to retail and parking. - 3) Represents gross monthly contractual rent under parking and retail (1010 8th Street Parking Garage & Retail and 2353 Webster Parking Garage) leases commenced as of June 30, 2013, multiplied by twelve.
 For retail leases, this amount reflects total cash rent before abatements.
-Total abatements for the twelve months ended June 30, 2013 were immaterial.
-Where applicable for retail leases, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, which may be estimated as of such date.

-The property in the District of Columbia in Ancillary Properties is a 39,696 square foot parcel of land located between 899 and 999 N Capitol Street.
-The land parcel is entitled to develop an additional - 270,172 square foot building.
+Total abatements for the twelve months ended June 30, 2013 were immaterial. - 4) The property in the District of Columbia in Ancillary Properties is a 39,696 square foot parcel of land located between 899 and 999 N Capitol Street.
+The land parcel is entitled to develop an additional 270,172 square foot building.